 Such a structure is providing the country with a good opportunity for boosting its socio-economic development, but the quality of the “golden population” must be improved to make the population become “golden” both in quantity and qualification, Trong said.

+For example, given current situations, birth rates in northern mountainous provinces and in the Central Highlands should be cut, but those in other localities should be increased.
 Last year, birth rates varied among localities, of which HCMC had the lowest rate: 1.33 children per woman of the reproductive age.
 In other southern localities, such as Long An, Tien Giang, Hau Giang, Ca Mau, and Can Tho, the birth rates ranged between 1.5 and 1.6.
 Meanwhile, many northern and central provinces had much higher rates, 3-3.4.

 At a meeting in July, Trong said, “the fertility rate has declined to 1.3, and it is very hard to increase it to the desired rate.
 As a result, the population will age rapidly and our society will lack able workers.
 For that reason, I encourage couples in HCMC to have two children.”
 Another problem that needs to be resolved is the lack of education and training, especially to those of working age.
 According to the survey on labor and employment in 2011, the rate of trained workers is low.
 Of 51.34 million 15 year olds, only 8 million are trained, accounting for only 15.6 percent of the total workforce.
 The highest rate of trained workers is now in Hanoi, at 30.7 percent, and the lowest is recorded in the Mekong Delta, at 8.6 percent.
 The numbers of employees with a university degree also vary greatly according to locality.
 In Hanoi and HCMC, the rate is 17 percent, while it is only 3.4 percent in the Mekong Delta.